sinclairnick/webroute/README.md

 This example is what you might see in a typical JS web framework.
 While familiar, and simple to write, it has several problems.
 We've largely become numb to these problems, but that doesn't mean they stop being problems.

 > [!NOTE]
-> The below is not intended to disparage any of the existing tools.
-Rather it aims to explore how things could improve.
+> The point of this section is not to disparage the existing tools.

 ### Bespoke Request/Response